citp/privacy-policy-historical/h/hu/hub/hubdoc.com.md

 Access & Removal of Your Personal information

+Upon request Hubdoc will provide you with information about whether we hold any of your personal information.
 You have the right to access, update, correct, and delete inaccuracies in your personal information in our custody and control, subject to certain exceptions prescribed by law.
 You may request access, updating, corrections, or deletions of inaccuracies by contacting us at the contact information provided below or by logging into your account and making the applicable changes in your Profile.
 You may also request that we delete a third party account and we will cease collecting personal information from the third party account or your personal information and delete relevant account credentials.
 We will respond to your request to access within 30 days.

 We have personal information retention processes designed to retain personal information of our customers for as long as your account is active or as needed to provide you services.
 We will retain and use your information as necessary to comply with our legal obligations, resolve disputes, and enforce our agreements.